-Healthcare Ethics Certification Examination Content Outline
+Healthcare Ethics Certification Examination Content Outline and Item Development

 The content outline was used by the volunteer item writers who developed questions (i.e. items) for the certification examination.
 Each item links back to a task and knowledge statement included in the content outline and will appear in the exam based on the weighting of each domain.
 The core references used for item writing were limited to only those listed at the end of the content outline.
 Therefore, the content outline and reference list represent the exam specifications and is an essential preparation tool for those planning to take the exam.

 The full content outline and core references are listed below along with real-life examples that fulfill each domain.
 Please note these examples are provided for clarification purposes and by no means provide an exhaustive list of qualifying experience.
 You also can download a printable PDF for your convenience.

 - Gather and discern factual information relevant to the case (e.g., clinical, psychosocial, spiritual, institutional, legal)

 - Assess the social and interpersonal dynamics of those involved in the consultation (e.g., power relations, racial, ethnic, cultural)